Jimmy Breslin, larger-than-life New York newspaperman, dies

-Jimmy Breslin, the prolific New York City and Pulitzer Prize winning columnist, died Sunday morning.
+Jimmy Breslin, the prolific New York City and Pulitzer Prize winning columnist, died Sunday morning at age 88.

 Breslin's death was reported by his longtime employer, the New York Daily News.